youngjon2001/Diabetes-analytics/README.md

   - Under 30 years old: **27.24%** undiagnosed
   - 50–59 years: ~19.8%
   - 60–69 years: lowest at ~19.4%
   → Young adults with high risk are significantly more likely to go undiagnosed.
+Under-30s are undiagnosed at 27.24%—way higher than older groups (19-22%).

 - **Other demographics show surprising consistency**
   - Gender: ~21% across Male/Female/Other
   - Ethnicity: 20.5%–22.1% (very narrow range)
   - Education level: 19.7%–22.5%
   - Income level: 19.7%–21.7%
-  → No major disparities by gender, ethnicity, education or income among high-risk individuals.
+  → No major disparities by gender, ethnicity, education, or income among high-risk individuals.

-**Bottom line**: Age (particularly being under 30) stands out as the most important factor associated with underdiagnosis in this dataset.
+**Bottom line**: This highlights a gap in youth-focused diabetes awareness.
+Quantifiable wins: Targeting under-30s could prevent countless cases, saving healthcare costs and lives.
+(For visuals, check the notebook—expandable with plots like age band bar charts.)

 ## Recommendations